 Penn alum Patricia Flatley Brennan became the Director of the National Library of Medicine in August 2016 — the first woman and first nurse to serve in that role.
 She will give a public talk at Penn’s Van Pelt-Dietrich Library Center this Monday, October 28, at 10:30AM.
 The presentation, titled “Making Artificial Intelligence Trustable, Transparent & Useful: The Role of the National Library of Medicine,” draws on Brennan’s expertise in data-driven healthcare and her experience as head of the largest biomedical library in the world.

 Brennan recently spoke with us about her past research, her present work, and her philosophy of librarianship.
-Read more below, check out Brennan’s blog, and register for the talk here (free and open to the public; RSVP required).
+Read more below and check out Brennan’s blog.

 How did your clinical experience as a critical care and psychiatric nurse inform your approach to library directorship?